how do prenups and postnups work

 Goldberg JonesGoldberg Jones Radio, Prenuptial Agreement Leave a Comment

-So, the question is, how do you ask for a prenuptial agreement?
-One of our founding partners, Rick Jones, makes regular appearances on the Danny Bonaduce and Sarah Morning Show, where he answers questions from listeners.
-On a recent show, this very topic came up.
+One of our founding partners, Rick Jones, is a regular guest on the KZOK Morning Show, where he tackles listener questions about family law.
+On a recent episode, this very question took center stage.

 EMAIL: “I’m engaged to be married next spring.
 My fiance is the love of my life but she is in a much lower tax bracket than myself.
 I have a considerable income.
 I own businesses, I own property.
 Because of this, friends and family persistently urged me to get a prenuptial agreement.
 I understand the instinct to protect assets, but on an emotional level, I struggle with it.